mjacobus/mjacobus.github.io/_posts/2015-09-30-vim-as-a-php-developer-video-presentation.md

 ---
 layout: post
-title: Using VIM as a PHP IDE
+title: Using VIM as a PHP IDE - Video presentation
 tags: [Vim, PHP]
 ---